 I appreciate his openness.
 I don’t feel he’s “hiding” anything from you or me.
 But there was a time when “Daring Greatly” by Brene Brown was on everyone’s bookshelf, daring people to be vulnerable.
 Many didn’t read it and missed that oversharing is its own form of deflection.
 Dave’s rambling stream-of-consciousness makes for interesting controversy, but what does it achieve?

 As a leader, what is Dave leading us towards?
 I don’t think he knows, at least not here.
 I wish he would distinguish his musings to differentiate between “I understand the consequences of these words and the outsized impact they may have and endorse them as a leader of a company, a board, and a community.”
 Versus “I woke up and had a thought and didn’t have anyone else to say it to, so I wrote it here.”
 I also wish to have more conversations with him, personally and with the community.
 I wish he was more curious about some of these statements.
-They’re certainly strong opinions, but are they weekly held?
+They’re certainly strong opinions, but are they weakly held?
 It’s unknowable.

 What exactly does he want out of that ADHD post?
 He claims it’s for me to say, “I do speed.”
 Weird flex, but okay.
 I take Lisdexamfetamine.
 I’ve not hidden that from anyone; I bring it up in casual conference conversations.
 He would know, but I don’t believe I’ve ever seen him at a RubyConf, and usually, he leaves the day after his talk at RailsConf as long as I’ve been going to them since ~2012.
 I’ve only chatted with Dave when I organized a fancy dinner.
 I’m guessing he’ll be around for Railsworld, so maybe I can catch him there next year.

 Maybe I can ask him, “What led to that ADHD observation and thought that produced the article?
 How does that make you feel?
 What do you need that leads you to want to write about this?
 What specific request might you have for your reader?”
+Maybe if you see him, you can ask.